control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 If key is missing, means, that anyone could build this app and potentially compromise some processes.

 If everything is green, then it is trusted!

+### 2025-06-28

+It is still not done.
+I am still trying to get basic build for Linux and macOS.
+And as I was writing this I managed to get it.
+Yesterday I noticed that Rust got an update, and I had to rewrite most of my code since println! and format! commands did changed and therefore I had more than 300 errors.

+It took ma whole day to repair that, and then get back to finalizing my GitHub workflows.

+Now I will try Linux MUSL.